 After Beach Bar and its neighbours ’Small View Point’ and ‘Baan Chom Restaurant’ are wooden terraces built on wood stilts against a hill.
 If you see how it’s built, you might to step away from the edge.
 However, at sunset time you will forget it and just sit there in awe like everyone else.
 This cluster of restaurants have been there for more almost two decades.

-After Beach is of course a bar and a restaurant but also a rustic shop selling an eclectic collection of Rasta paintings, handmade necklaces, tee shirts and woolen hats with the three official yellow, red and green Rasta colours, the whole thing frequently embellished with the inevitable cannabis leaf and everywhere a generous dose of Bob Marley.
+After Beach is of course a bar and a restaurant but also a shop selling an eclectic collection of Rasta items.
+You’ll find handmade necklaces, tee shirts and woolen hats with the three official yellow, red and green Rasta colour.
+The whole thing is frequently embellished with the inevitable cannabis leaf and a generous dose of Bob Marley.

-If reggae is not your thing it won’t really matter… what we all go to After Beach Bar for is the large terrace looking down a green hill onto the fascinating blue colour of the Andaman Sea or a glorious golden sunset… With a chilled beer or coconut in hand and some timeless reggae music playing in the background, this is as good as it gets.
+If reggae is not your thing it won’t really matter.
+Everyone goes to After Beach Bar for the terrace overlooking Kata Noi beach and the glorious golden sunsets.
+With a chilled beer or coconut in hand and the timeless reggae music, this is as good as it gets.

-The food is good without being exceptional and prices are fair considering the unique location.
-Service is not worth mentioning and varies with the weather, but ultimately, you won’t care much, you are just here for the views 🙂
+The food is not exceptional but prices are fair considering the unique location.
+The service is not worth mentioning and varies with the weather.
+Ultimately it doesn’t matter much, you are just here for the views!

 Open: 9 am – 11 pm